kyokley/psql-pager/README.md

 The process is fairly simple.
 I have created a series of vim commands that format the data in a way that gives the illusion of sticky header columns.
 This is achieved by creating a split with headers in the top area and the rest of the data in the bottom area.

 ## Commands
-When the pager first starts, it overrides the user's vimrc and replaces it with pager specific commands.
-I tried to build off the default vim commands so if you're familiar with those, things should just come naturally to you.
+I tried to map keys similar to what would be expected in *less*.

 #### Moving around
 ```